Governance From Below

 Leadership at Every Level

-Leadership at Every Level : The World Children’s Parliament (WCP) meets the world’s need for better leadership by developing strong child leaders.
+The World Children’s Parliament (WCP) meets the world’s need for better leadership by developing strong child leaders.
 It creates a simple yet inclusive structure.
 Children start by forming parliaments in their neighborhood or school.
-In Read More ...
+In these grassroots parliaments each child becomes a minister responsible for applying one or more United Nations Strategic Development Goals (SDGs) to their immediate neighborhood.

 Community Engagement